 I have found that Mario Batali is also a fan of the little Castelluccio lentils, which, thanks to their small size, don't require soaking before cooking.
 In the photo, I have placed regular green lentils (left) and lenticchie di Castelluccio side to side to allow size comparison.
-I am able to purchase these lentils in the Bay Area, and assume they are available in other locations.
 As you can imagine, they are more expensive than regular lentils, but they are such a treat!

 I decided I wanted to make soup with my beloved lentils.
 While looking around for inspiration, I came across a recipe for zuppa di lenticchie di Castelluccio that includes chicken.
 I liked the idea of puréeing half of the lentils and so I did the same.
 My soup is vegetarian and, if one omits the cheese, I guess it is vegan.